OpenTimer/OpenTimer/README.md

 ../../bin/ot-shell < opt.conf     # modify the design and perform incremental timing
 ```

-The following graph is generated after applying gate chaning operations in
+The graph below is generated after applying gate changing operations in
 [opt.conf](./example/simple/opt.conf).
+One gate (marked in cyan) is inserted to the timing graph.
 By default, OpenTimer performs parallel incremental timing to maintain slack integrity.

 ![](image/simple_opt_graph.png)